 Welcome to my website.
-I am a theoretical astrophysicist at the Canaries Institute for Astrophysics (IAC), located in Tenerife.
+I am a theoretical astrophysicist at the Astrophysics Research Institute at Liverpool John Moores University.
 This website contains basic information about my research, CV, and contact information.

 My interests include galaxy formation and evolution, cosmology, and Galactic archaeology & dynamics.
 My principal research tools are numerical simulations, which I use to confront observations using various forward modelling techniques.